Categories

 Yes, especially Guzheng and Yangqin participants need to bring their own instrument stand.

-Yes, please inform the organiser.
+Yes, please inform the Organiser.
 Only the crew can assist you to adjust the height you require, please do not adjust it yourself.

 Yes, this is only for Solo Senior and Grand categories, where the accompanist may need a page turner.
-You can have 2 chaperones (including page turner) and 1 accompanist with you in the finals or semi-final.
+You can have 2 chaperones (including page turner) and 1 piano accompanist with you in the finals or semi-final.

 Yes, this is in consideration especially for Solo Senior and Grand category, where a page turner may be required for the accompanist.
 However, you will need to write in at least 2 weeks before your Practice Session and the start of the Competition to inform us on the names of the respective person(s).